Bogdan Tanjević

 Bogdan Tanjević (Богдан Тањевић; born 13 February 1947), nicknamed "Boša" (Boscia) is a Montenegrin professional basketball coach and former player.

 He is best known for being KK Bosna's head coach when the club became the top-tier level European-wide champions by winning the FIBA European Champions Cup in the 1978–79 season as well as for coaching the Italian national team to the gold medal at EuroBasket 1999.
 He was elected to the FIBA Hall of Fame in 2019.

-Early life
+Early life and career

 Tanjević was born on 13 February 1947 in Pljevlja, PR Montenegro, FPR Yugoslavia.
 Four years later, in 1951, four-year-old Bogdan was brought to Sarajevo, PR Bosnia-Herzegovina due to his Yugoslav People's Army (JNA) officer father Strahinja Tanjević getting reassigned there.
 Growing up in Sarajevo, he spent most of his summers back in Montenegro in his grandfather's village on the slopes of the Ljubišnja mountain near Pljevlja.
 Attending Veselin Masleša primary school in Sarajevo, young Boša got involved with basketball at the FIS outdoor courts alongside friends such as Uglješa Uzelac and Davorin Popović.